robocarstore/donkeycar-images/README.md

 - username: admin
 - password: secret

-A hotspot is automatically available if there is no active wireless connection.
+Be default, a 5ghz hotspot is automatically available if there is no active wireless connection.
 The hotspot name is determined by `/etc/hostapd/hostapd.conf`, which is updated by a script located in `/usr/local/sbin/donkey-init.sh` upon first boot.